 Although not observed in the data that IOSCO reviewed in connection with this report, post-trade transparency could in theory adversely impact liquidity, for example by increasing dealers' costs to hedge the CDS positions sold to their customers.
 Hedging of a CDS position that is relatively large in comparison to the size of the market may be more difficult once the price, volume and time details of that position have been publicly disseminated.
 In the case of large trades or trades in an illiquid market, the dealer would require a comparatively significant amount of market liquidity to hedge the position.
-Because it could provide potential counterparties to the hedging transactions with the information about the dealer's need for this liquidity, post-trade transparency could potentially weaken the dealer's bargaining position, thereby increasing the costs of hedging.
-Dealers may seek to pass higher costs of hedging on to their customers in the form of higher prices or may decline to participate in the market for a particular product.
+Because it could provide potential counterparties to the hedging transactions with the information about the dealer's need for this liquidity, post-trade transparency could potentially weaken the dealer's bargaining position in the hedge transaction, thereby increasing the costs of hedging.

+Dealers may seek to pass any perceived higher costs of hedging on to their customers in the form of higher prices or may decline to participate in the market for a particular product.
+These potential effects on market prices and liquidity may be tempered when dealers have the flexibility to hedge using a variety of instruments other than the product that was the subject of the original trade.
+Conversely, these potential effects may be more acute to the extent that other instruments do not offer a suitable hedge.
 Customers may be unable or unwilling to absorb these higher costs, leaving them with risk they are unable to relocate to others who are more willing or able to assume it.
 Dealers may face declines in transaction volumes and a corresponding decline in revenues.

-Some researchers have questioned whether these scenarios apply to the CDS market, finding that dealers typically do not hedge large CDS transactions by trading in the opposite direction on the same product type and reference entity on the same day or the next day after the original trade is executed.66 In addition, IOSCO's analysis of publicly available post-trade data about CDS transactions does not suggest that the introduction of mandatory post-trade transparency in certain CDS markets in the United States had a substantial effect on market risk exposure or market activity for those products.
+Some researchers have questioned whether these scenarios apply to the CDS market, finding that dealers typically do not hedge large CDS transactions by trading in the opposite direction on the same product type and reference entity on the same day or the next day after the original trade is executed.67 In addition, IOSCO's analysis of publicly available post-trade data about CDS transactions does not suggest that the introduction of mandatory post-trade transparency in certain CDS markets in the United States had a substantial effect on market risk exposure or market activity for those markets.
 Even if the costs and consequences described above do apply to the CDS market, they may be mitigated or prevented altogether by delaying publication of the details of transactions that are part of a comparatively large trade or a trade in an illiquid market.